voxdraco/Valheim-project/README.md

       name: valheim-server
 ```

-Below are the enviroment veriables we need to set for our server.
-These were coded into the Dockerfile and here we set them, It's pretty self explanitory.
+Below are the environmental variables we need to set for our server.
+These were coded into the Dockerfile and here we set them, It's pretty self explanatory.

 ```
       env: